valancej/documentation/_posts/services/databases/2014-08-28-postgresql.md

 PostgreSQL 9.5 includes PostGIS version 2.2 instead of 2.1, which is installed for the other PostgreSQL versions.
 </div>

-Similar to the other versions, you need to work around our auto-configuration for Rails based projects by adding the following command to your setup steps.
+Similar to the other versions, you need to work around our auto-configuration for Rails based projects by adding the following command to your _Setup Commands_.

 ```shell
 sed -i "s|5432|5435|" "config/database.yml"